 Real-World Plugin Case Study: Network Call Tracing

 Architecting a VCR-style plugin requires intercepting HTTP clients at the transport layer, caching responses, and replaying them deterministically.
-Demonstrate practical HTTP interception by linking to Tracing network calls with pytest-recording when covering session fixtures and external dependency mocking.
+This pattern, sometimes called "cassette" recording, eliminates real network calls from CI while preserving realistic response payloads.

 The plugin initializes a session-scoped recorder in pytest_configure: